Tomzyofficial/linkedinclone/README.md

 with the UI haha kindly bear with me
 # Desktop ?
-No I didn't consider the desktop version yet as my first idea is to set up the mobile version
+No I didn't consider the desktop version yet as my first idea is to set up the mobile version and I might not be doing it in this project unless there's need for it in the future